“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 Stream Monitoring Volunteer Program

 Our volunteer stream monitoring program will allow participants the opportunity to contribute to the overall health and management of their community and watershed.
 This program will include a volunteer monitoring kick-off day where participants will learn how to use the test kits and macroinvertebrate sampling with Summit SWCD staff.
-Volunteers will also learn how and why water quality is monitored and steps they can take to ensure their impact on water quality is positive.Our 2022 Volunteer program registration is now closed.
-Please be sure to revisit our webpage throughout the year to catch information on upcoming events and next year's program.
+Volunteers will also learn how and why water quality is monitored and steps they can take to ensure their impact on water quality is positive.Our 2023 Volunteer program registration will be opening soon!!
+Please be sure to revisit our webpage throughout the year to catch information on upcoming events and this year's program.

-If you have any questions, click here to contact our watershed coordinator.
+If you have any questions, click here to contact us.